 Estimating Your Aid

 You likely don’t want to wait until after you’ve been admitted into a college to know how much aid to expect, and we don’t blame you!
-To give yourself and your family some idea in the meantime, most colleges, including Illinois, offer free estimation tools.
+To give yourself and your family some idea in the meantime, most colleges, including UIUC, offer free estimation tools.
 Go ahead and check out our net price calculator.

 You don’t have to rely only on scholarships available to you through the FAFSA.
 Many others exist out there, including from your college and private sources.
 It’s just a matter of finding them—and then applying!